You have a saved audit — pick up where you left off?

 Longer term

 Daily habits are where awareness lives.
-None of these take more than a few minutes.
-The maramataka teaches daily observation — noticing what is happening around you, not waiting for a crisis to reveal it.
+None of these take more than a few minutes — but done consistently, they are the foundation everything else is built on.

 Weekly tasks are where real progress is made.
 Pick one or two to focus on rather than trying to do everything.
 Consistent small actions outperform occasional large efforts.

 These are your 3–12 month horizon goals.
 Bigger investments of time or money — but each one significantly increases your independence.
-Work toward one at a time, in the sequence that makes most sense for your situation.
+Work toward one at a time.